Calcareous (Hard) tap water

-Too much lime in the water changes its taste and makes tile, sink, and glass surfaces unsightly.
+Too much lime in the water changes its taste and makes glass, tile and sink surfaces spotty and unsightly.

 Calcification costs energy